ZiweiXU/ssh-gpu-report/README.md

 - [jq](https://github.com/stedolan/jq) installed on the host running `gpureport.sh` (download a [release](https://github.com/stedolan/jq/releases/latest) and make sure `jq` is in `$PATH`, or install with [anaconda](https://anaconda.org/conda-forge/jq)).

 Remote side:

 - SSH access via key authentication to all target hosts (the hosts in `SERVER_LIST` in the configuration file), check [this](https://kb.iu.edu/d/aews) for instructions.
-- [gpustat](https://github.com/wookayin/gpustat) installed on all target hosts.
+- Remote side: [gpustat](https://github.com/wookayin/gpustat) installed on all remote hosts.
 Note that `gpustat` must be runnable in non-interactive sessions.
-Test this with `ssh HOSTNAME "gpustat"`.
-If GPU information is properly displayed then it's good to go.
-Otherwise you will need some [extra steps on the remote](https://superuser.com/questions/1468098/command-is-not-found-using-ssh-roothost-command).
+Test this by running `ssh HOSTNAME "gpustat"` on the local side.
+If the command yields an error, you can run `which gpustat && ln -sf "$(which gpustat)" /usr/bin/gpustat` on the remote side.

 ### Configuration